by John Salt - Last updated December 2024

 Not only making you a better and safer pilot now, but giving you the required foundation to really start enjoying what flying a collective pitch RC helicopter is all about be it scale, sport or 3D.

 No you won't crash more with auto level turned off!
-If you learn from the ground up with a tame setup mastering the basics, you should actually crash less.
+If you learn from the ground up with a tame setup mastering the basics, most actually crash less.

 The number 1 goal when learning to fly any collective pitch RC helicopter as stated in my flight school is to "always bring your bird home in one piece".
 This goal is not only doable for most, it's the rule rather than the exception.